Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines

 In contrast to the gapped topological phase, a topological semimetal (TSM) has gapless bulk band structures, which are characterized by the topologically robust band-crossings manifolds between occupied and unoccupied bands in momentum space.
 Among them, nodal-line semimetals (NLSMs)~\cite{Burkov2011a,Fang2016}, which harbor one-dimensional (1D) nodal lines (NLs), possess the highest variability.
 NLSMs with NLs integrated in various configurations have been studied under the assumption that the spin-orbit coupling (SOC) is negligible or absent, \textit{e.g.,} a chain link~\cite{Bzdusek2016,Chang2017b,Yan2017}, a Hopf link~\cite{Chang2017b}, and a knot~\cite{Bi2017}.
-However, from another perspective, it is intuitive to raise the question whether additional topology could be unearthed when these intricate degenerate links are gapped out by substantial SOC.
-It has been known that a $\Z_{2}$ strong TI can be realized from NLSMs with a single nodal ring when SOC is included, which represents the intrinsic link between a gapped topological phase and a gapless TSM.
-Nevertheless, similar studies for NLSMs with complex NL configurations remain deficient.